dvstretiner/Disaster-Response-ML-Pipeline/README.md

 - **models**
 	- `train_classifier.py`
 	- `utils.py`					*Custom transformer*
+    - `classifier.pkl`				*model file produced from the ML pipeline

 The `train_classifier.py` file contains an ML pipeline consisting of three transformers and one RandomForestClassifier.
 Three transformers include CountVectorizer, TfidfTransformer and a custom transformer called NamedEntityChecker, which checks whether or not the message contains a named entity ('NNP' part of speech based on pos_tag).
 The pipeline is fine-tuned using GridSearchCV for optimal results.